agathoklisx/libved/README.md

    # the executable that links against the shared object
    make veda-shared

-   # to enable a basic subset of perl compatible regular expression support

-   make HAS_REGEXP=1 veda-shared

    # by default writing is disabled unless in DEBUG mode or with:

    make ENABLE_WRITING=1 veda-shared